kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/installation/_index.md

 {{< /tab >}}

 {{< tab "YUM" >}}
-If you have RedHat Linux, you can use YUM to install the Kosli CLI.
+If you have RedHat Linux, you can use YUM to install the Kosli CLI by running.
 ```shell {.command}
 cat <<EOT >> /etc/yum.repos.d/kosli.repo
 [kosli]